 DIT carts are used in a variety of different settings.
 Sometimes there is space for a cart that’s large enough to host your entire equipment, while other situations require a more compact and mobile setup.

 In order to best meet the requirements of all those different settings, Takeshi Yamaguchi works with three different carts.
-For studio settings the Tokyo based DIT works with his main and second cart, while for outdoor settings he designed a much more compact cart.
+The Tokyo-based DIT works with his main and second cart for studio settings, while for outdoor settings, he designed a much more compact cart.

 Hi Takeshi, nice to meet you, and thanks for doing the interview with us!
 To start, can you please tell us a bit about yourself?

 Hello, everyone.
 I am Takeshi Yamaguchi.
 I’m based in Tokyo, Japan.
 I was originally born in Kyushu, a rural area.
 I didn’t plan initially to work in the film industry.
 After graduating from high school, I actually worked in the Japanese Air Force.
 I quit this job after a few years because I decided to chase my dream, which was to become an artist.
-At that time I really hoped to live my life drawing paintings.
+At that time, I really hoped to live my life drawing paintings.
 However, I soon recognized that this was not so easy to achieve.
-So about a year later I happened to check a job magazine to seek for a part time job – and that’s when I started in the film industry.
+So about a year later, I happened to check a job magazine to seek a part-time job – and that’s when I started in the film industry.